nicolaromano/BIA4/ICA/list_of_datasets.md

 - Write your software to perform these tasks!
 - Test your software on the dataset and document the results.

-In some cases you might need to use some other datasets or tools to help you with your task.
+It's important to remember that in some cases you might need to use some other datasets or tools to help you with your task.
 For example, you might need to use an extra dataset to train or test a machine learning model, or you might need to use another tool to annotate images.

-That is absolutely fine.
+ICA 1 is a group assignment, with groups of 7-8 students, therefore the expectation is that the output will be a group effort from 7-8 students working together, so don't limit yourself to something obvious or trivial.
+The result might not be perfect but it needs to show group effort.

+It's fine to use other datasets if you have a specific question in mind that you want to answer and the dataset proposed here do not fit your needs.
+The course organizer will be happy to discuss your ideas and might point you to some other more relevant datasets.

 ## 1. *Drosophila melanogaster* wings